Hounfor/The-Big-Deal-Add-On/README.md

 – Fixed minor issue with Cataphract’s affinity showing as Caesar.
 Now it’s the other way around, but it makes more sense, given that Caesar is the Cataphract reworked by the FedSuns.

 – The built-in rangefinder suite for RF2-A has been changed once again: the range optimization bonus has been replaced with +10% damage for ballistic weapons.

+Version 1.1.5
+– There is no new content, but a few minor technical fixes have been made to the events.
+Also fixed a few typos in Yang’s comments on two Ymirs and one Hector.

+Also it’s no longer necessary to install the BiggerDrops patch for the BEX (thanks to HamsterOfWrath for testing), but not 100% sure yet.

 # FAQ:
 – I installed this mod and it doesn't work!